Professor Freddie Flynn Bursary Prizes

 What is covered?

 Each bursary covers up to £600 of transport and accommodation costs.
 The award will be paid retrospectively on presentation of receipts and your event write-up (see below).
-The Association for Clinical Biochemistry have kindly agreed to provide the award holders with complimentary registration to the Focus event and the conference dinner.
+The Association for Clinical Biochemistry have kindly agreed to provide the award holders with complimentary registration to the UKMedLab22 event.

 How do I apply?

-To apply for the bursary prize, please complete the application form below:
+Applications for the bursary prize can made via the application form

 Follow the event, recipients will be required to submit a short write-up (approximately 500 words) for consideration to be published in the College Bulletin.
 This report should focus on some aspect of the meeting, the work that they presented or a summary of the sessions they attended together with how the event will improve their career pathway.